-Of course, you remember this one from one of my previous post about a terrified about-to-be-lifted banana, most of the electric motors runs with magnetic field — not black magic.
+Of course, you remember this one from one of my previous post about a terrified about-to-be-lifted banana, most of the electric motors run with magnetic field — not black magic.

-The electricity running through the winding, generating magnetic field, and providing motion to electrically-induced or permanent magnets.
+The electricity running through the winding generates magnetic field, and provides motion to electrically-induced or permanent magnets.
 One sentence to summarize how a motor works!
 Sweet.

-Let’s precise that only the permanent magnets produce a “static” magnetic field.
-The rest and particularly the magnetic field from the winding is more likely to be called electromagnetic, we will see that in a short while.
+Let’s emphasize that only the permanent magnets produce a “static” magnetic field.
+The rest and particularly the magnetic field from the winding is more likely to be called “electromagnetic”, we will see that in a short while.

 The Earth happens to have something similar: